apache/gravitino/docs/security.md

 ```

 ### OAuth mode

-Gravitino only supports external OAuth 2.0 server now.
+Gravitino only supports external OAuth 2.0 servers.
-First, users need to guarantee that the external OAuth 2.0 server supports Bearer JWT and is configured properly.
+First, users need to guarantee that the external correctly configured OAuth 2.0 server supports Bearer JWT.
-Then, for server side, users should set `gravitino.authenticator` as `oauth` and give `gravitino.authenticator.oauth.defaultSignKey` a proper value.
+Then, on the server side, users should set `gravitino.authenticator` as `oauth` and give `gravitino.authenticator.oauth.defaultSignKey` a proper value.
-Next, for client side, users can enable `oauth` mode by the code as below:
+Next, for the client side, users can enable `OAuth` mode by the following code:

 ```java
 DefaultOAuth2TokenProvider authDataProvider = DefaultOAuth2TokenProvider.builder()
     .withUri("oauth server uri")